DianthuDia/tiagent/docs/index.md

 ### Response status

-  The response status flags help determine if the request was a success, among other useful information, making SuperAgent ideal for interacting with RESTful web services.
+  The response status flags help determine if the request was a success, among other useful information, making TiAgent ideal for interacting with RESTful web services.
 These flags are currently defined as:

      var type = status / 100 | 0;